Gamze0309/language-models-are-knowledge-graph/README.md

 wiki_freq.store()
 ```
 ### Training Wikipedia2Vec embeddings
 Training new embeddings is based on the [Wikipedia2Vec](https://wikipedia2vec.github.io/wikipedia2vec/) package.
 Please make sure that the Wikipedia dump is still zipped and thus has the extensions .xml.bz2.
 The two scripts are located in wiki_data/w2v.
 You first run preprocess.sh which requires you to enter the location of your Wikipedia dump.
 After this is done, you can run train.sh which will train a Wikipedia2Vec model and store it in the required word2vec format.
+The file named wikipedia2vec_wv2vformat should be in the wiki folder

 ## Execute MAMA(Match and Map) section
 First add files in the example folder in txt format for the input text and for the output text.